-The Fourth Amendment further provides that on or within 20 business days of the closing of the Financing, the CEO will be granted, subject to approval of the Board of Directors and the CEO's continued employment by the Company through the applicable grant date, (i) a nonqualified stock option relating to the number of shares of the Company's common stock equal to 2% of the Company's outstanding common stock on the date of the closing of the Financing (the "Financing Option") and (ii) a restircted stock award equal to 2% of the Company's outstanding common stock on the date of the closing of the Financing (the "Financing Restricted Stock Award"), in each case, subject to the terms and conditions of the Company's 2013 Long-Term Incentive Plan and a nonqualified stock option agreement and a restricted stock award agreement to be entered into by the Company and the CEO.
-From the July 2016 Offering, the Company received more than an aggregate of \$5 million, and, as such, on July 25, 2016, the CEO was granted the Financing Option to purchase 70,500 shares of the Company's common stock at an exercise price of \$4.75, which is equal to the closing fair market value of common stock on the date of grant, vesting on the first anniversary of the date of the grant, and on August 1, 2016, the CEO was granted the Financing Restricted Stock Award of 70,500 restricted shares of the Company's common stock, vesting on the first anniversary of the date of the grant.
+Pursuant to the Fifth Amendment, the CEO will be eligible to receive, subject to the CEO's continued employment through the applicable grant date, (i) a nonqualified stock option relating to the number of shares of the Company's common stock equal to 2% of the Company's outstanding common stock on the date of the closing of the Financing (the "Financing Option") and (ii) an award of a number of restricted shares of the Company's common stock equal to 2% of our outstanding common stock on the date of the closing of the Financing (the "Financing Restricted Stock Award" and together with the Financing Option, the "Financing Equity Grant"), in each case, subject to the availability of shares for grant under the InspireMD, Inc. 2013 Long-Term Incentive Plan (the "2013 Plan").
+To the extent shares are not available for grant under the 2013 Plan for the full amount of the Financing Equity Grant on the date of grant, the Financing Option will be for 50% of the maximum number of shares that remain available on the date of grant under the 2013 Plan, and the Financing Restricted Stock Award will be for 50% of the maximum number of shares that remain available on the date of grant for grant under the 2013 Plan.
+The Financing Equity Grant is subject to the terms and conditions of separate award agreements between the Company and the CEO and the terms and conditions of the 2013 Plan.